acapro/Spina-Contact-Forms/README.md

 # SpinaContactForms
 This will add a contact form builder for spina.
-You can create form elements in the backend, this will populate the from in the frontend.
+You can create form elements in the backend that will populate the form in the frontend.

 ## Installation
 Add this line to your application's Gemfile: